 Wisconsin Leopold Conservation Award Seeks Nominees

-Know a Wisconsin farmer or forester who goes above and beyond in the care and management of natural resources?
-Nominate them for the 2021 Wisconsin Leopold Conservation Award®.
+Know a Wisconsin farmer or forestland owner who goes above and beyond in the care and management of natural resources?
+Nominate them for the 2022 Wisconsin Leopold Conservation Award®.

-Sand County Foundation presents the Leopold Conservation Award to private landowners in 20 states for extraordinary achievement in voluntary conservation.
-In Wisconsin the $10,000 award is presented annually with American Farmland Trust, Wisconsin Farm Bureau Federation and Dairy Farmers of Wisconsin.
+Sand County Foundation and national sponsor, American Farmland Trust, present the Leopold Conservation Award to private landowners in 23 states for extraordinary achievement in voluntary conservation.
+In Wisconsin the $10,000 award is presented annually with Wisconsin Farm Bureau Federation and Dairy Farmers of Wisconsin.

 Given in honor of renowned conservationist Aldo Leopold, the award recognizes landowners who inspire others with their dedication to land, water and wildlife habitat management on private, working land.
 In his influential 1949 book, “A Sand County Almanac,” Leopold called for an ethical relationship between people and the land they own and manage.